-The Surface Laptop 2 which is an updated version of the predecessor Surface Laptop is an entry-level model with 8GB RAM, and the top-end model offers 16GB RAM.
-It also has an improved battery life that has is further improved with 14.5 hours for the Surface Laptop 2.
+The Surface Laptop 2, an updated version of the predecessor Surface Laptop, is an entry-level model with 8GB RAM, and the top-end model offers 16GB RAM.
+It also has an improved battery life that has been further improved with 14.5 hours for the Surface Laptop 2.
 The 13.5-inch PixelSense Screen on the Surface Laptop 2 has the same resolution as the one seen on its previous generation model, but the contrast ratio has been improved.

 Surface Studio 2 is a premium desktop designed for creative professionals.
 Although Microsoft didn’t say what processor is inside the Surface Studio 2, it touts as the “fastest Surface ever made offering professional-grade power and performance.”
 Microsoft claims the display now provides 22 percent more contrast and is 38 percent brighter.

 The Surface Headphones were designed by a large team of designers and engineers to make them very comfortable to wear.
-The design is engineered such away, so the earpads are plush, and the headband is nicely set to the user’s head without putting too much pressure.
+The design is engineered so that the earpads are plush, and the headband is nicely set to the user’s head without putting too much pressure.

-Microsoft touts the headphone saying that it is equipped with eight microphones, including four beamforming mics that would not only help with making your voice sound clear on calls but issuing voice commands using Microsoft’s Cortana digital voice assistant.
+Microsoft touts the headphone, saying that it is equipped with eight microphones, including four beamforming mics that would help make your voice sound clear on calls and issue voice commands using Microsoft’s Cortana digital voice assistant.